RifluxyssSDK/PDFGenerator/README.md

 PDFGenerator library, it's helps to creating PDF document from the given data.

-### NOTE ( STORAGE Permission required )
+### Permission

-If you are providing your custom filePath then your application must have **STORAGE READ-WRITE Permission** in order to store Pdf in provided path.
+If you are providing your custom filePath then your application must have **STORAGE READ-WRITE PERMISSION** in order to store Pdf in provided path.

 ### How to integrate into your app ?